Starlib/Rate-Library/README.md

 grant number DE-FG02-97ER41041.

 Below we provide some specific information.
-Some reaction labels may changed from the original 2013 publication (Sallaska et al.), thus we provide the latest list of source labels.
+Some reaction labels may changed from the original 2013 publication ([Sallaska et al.](http://iopscience.iop.org/article/10.1088/0067-0049/207/1/18/meta;jsessionid=FA2A43B811A79AC60CC83A94C160FA33.c4.iopscience.cld.iop.org)), thus we provide the latest list of source labels.

 ### CHAPTER NUMBERS

 Chapter numbers are retained from reaclib format [FORMAT 2, WITH CHAPTERS 9-11], but in starlib they are placed in fields (1:2) of each link description line; meaning of chapter numbers:

-- 1
+1.
 e1 --> e2

-- 2
+2.
 e1 --> e2 + e3

-- 3
+3.
 e1 --> e2 + e3 + e4

-- 4
+4.
 e1 + e2 --> e3

-- 5
+5.
 e1 + e2 --> e3 + e4

-- 6
+6.
 e1 + e2 --> e3 + e4 + e5

-- 7
+7.
 e1 + e2 --> e3 + e4 + e5 + e6

-- 8
+8.
 e1 + e2 + e3 --> e4

-- 9
+9.
 e1 + e2 + e3 --> e4 + e5

-- 10
+10.
 e1 + e2 + e3 + e4 --> e5 + e6

-- 11
+11.
 e1 --> e2 + e3 + e4 + e5

 ### EXPERIMENTAL MONTE CARLO-BASED REACTION RATES

 At the time of this writing, about 70 experimental thermonuclear reaction rates are based on the Monte Carlo method first presented in
-R. Longland, C. Iliadis, A.E.
+[R. Longland, C. Iliadis, A.E.
 Champagne, J.R.
-Newton, C. Ugalde, A. Coc, and R. Fitzgerald, "Charged-Particle Thermonuclear Reaction Rates: I. Monte Carlo Method and STatistical Distributions", Nucl.
+Newton, C. Ugalde, A. Coc, and R. Fitzgerald](http://www.sciencedirect.com/science/article/pii/S0375947410004185?via%3Dihub), *Charged-Particle Thermonuclear Reaction Rates: I. Monte Carlo Method and STatistical Distributions*, Nucl.
 Phys.
 A, 841, 1 (2010).

 More specifically, what is incorporated into the new library are:

-- (i)  the "median rate" (50 percentile) as recommended rate, *NOT* the rate calculated from the lognormal mu (the latter is an approximation to the true distribution);
+1. The "median rate" (50 percentile) as recommended rate, *NOT* the rate calculated from the lognormal mu (the latter is an approximation to the true distribution);

-- (ii) the factor uncertainty, calculated using f.u.=exp(sigma), which is obtained from the parameter sigma of the *LOGNORMAL APPROXIMATION TO THE RATE.*
+2. The factor uncertainty, calculated using f.u.=exp(sigma), which is obtained from the parameter sigma of the *LOGNORMAL APPROXIMATION TO THE RATE.*

 ### OTHER EXPERIMENTAL THERMONUCLEAR RATES